IoT in Everyday Business: Smart Devices That Transform Operations

 4. Products with Proactive Support Capabilities

-Smart appliances and wearable tech can transmit performance data back to the company.
-If a device detects a minor fault, it can automatically trigger a support ticket before the customer even notices an issue.
-Providing your audience with this degree of proactive service is an advanced marketing strategy that fosters long-lasting, profound trust.
+Smart appliances and wearables transmit performance data back to manufacturers automatically.
+For instance, if a device detects a minor fault, it can trigger a support ticket before the user even notices.

 5. Smart Mirrors and Virtual Try-Ons